 Ground source heat pumps (GSHP) are the most efficient type of heat pump, but they’re also more expensive than air source heat pumps.
 They work more effectively because the ground is a more consistent heat source than air.

-Most GSHP installations qualify for the Renewable Heat Incentive (RHI).
+Most GSHP installations qualify for the Boiler Upgrade Scheme.
 It’s very important to choose the right size of heat pump for the job you want it to do, but we can help you with this if required.

 How they work

 - The GSHP draws energy found in the ground or water, using pipework buried around 1 to 2m deep.
 Inside the pipework is an anti-freeze solution.

 - When the solution heats up, the heat passes into a heat exchanger called an evaporator.